pmgl/starblast-modding/README.md

 | physics | [Object's physics](#object-physics-options) |

 #### Object physics options
-**Note:** We recommend not to use this property as it sometimes doesn't work as expected
+**Note:** We recommend not to use this property as it usually doesn't work as expected

 | Option | Description |
 | - | - |